vojtesaak/javascript/es5/README.md

     fast.';

     // good
-    var errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+    var errorMessage = 'This is a super long error that was thrown because '
+      + 'of Batman.
+When he stop to think about how Batman had anything to do'
+      + 'with this, you would get nowhere fast.';
     ```

   - When programmatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).